EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 ### Flashing the firmware

+Notes:
-Note: this section covers the process for Ubuntu/Debian and will be expanded with a bit more detail very soon...
+* This section covers the process for Ubuntu/Debian and will be expanded with a bit more detail very soon...
+* The flash script under Firmware may need adapting to your own setup - don't run it without checking, use the method below.

 We need to use Avrdude for this and we need to make sure that the bootloader/firmware section of the Arduino's program memory is flashed rather than the normal 'sketch' space addressed by the Arduino IDE.
 This is essential to enabling the device to appear as a HID(-like) device rather than a serial device.